 But De Vere was still writing on the quiet – he just couldn’t publish under his own name.
 In his efforts to find another writer to publish his bitingly satirical plays, the best he could come up with was a lowly, self-publicist of an actor called William Shakespeare.

-As Cecil’s grip tightened on Elizabeth’s court and fears grew over whether the throne would have to be handed to James of Scotland, De Vere’s plays became more succesful and Shakespeare enjoyed increasing fame.
+As Cecil’s grip tightened on Elizabeth’s court and fears grew over whether the throne would have to be handed to James of Scotland, De Vere’s plays became more successful and Shakespeare enjoyed increasing fame.

 But as De Vere’s son looked increasingly likely to be revealed as the rightful heir to the English throne, his cover as the true writer of the plays attributed to Shakespeare is threatened, potentially undermining his political ambitions.
 And Cecil’s continued plotting to get one of his own family members on the throne further weakens De Vere’s position.